-We define an empirical distribution $\empiricalP$ derived from a training data-set as follows.
+We define an empirical distribution $\empiricalP$ derived from a training data-set as follows:

-where $\delta(\mbox{\boldmath $x$}, \ \mbox{\boldmath $y$})$ denotes a Kronecker delta of $N$ dimensions, $D$ denotes the total number of the training data, and $\sigmadata{d} \in \{-1, 1\}^N$ ($d=1, \cdots, D$) denotes $d$ th binary values of the training data.
+where $\delta(\mbox{\boldmath $x$}, \ \mbox{\boldmath $y$})$ denotes a Kronecker delta of $N$ dimensions, $D$ denotes the total number of the training data, and $\sigmadata{d} \in \{-1, 1\}^N$ ($d=1, \cdots, D$) denotes $d$-th binary values of the training data.

-Our aim is to find optimal parameters $\uvector$ such that the distribution in Eq~(\ref{empirical_dist}) can be well reproduced by $\boltzmannP$.
-For this purpose, we need to adopt a measure to quantify a distance between two probability distributions, and we minimize the distance between them by choosing the optimized parameters.
-Specifically, we adopt the Kullback-Leibler divergence (KLD) as a measure:
+The purpose of BM is to find optimal parameters $\uvector$ such that the distribution in Eq.~(\ref{empirical_dist}) can be well reproduced by $\boltzmannP$.
+For this purpose, we need to minimize the Kullback-Leibler divergence (KLD):

-The KLD is always greater than or equal to zero (${\rm KL}(P_D||P) \geq 0$), and the KLD becomes zero if and only if two probability distributions are identical.
+which is a measure to quantify a distance between two probability distributions.
+The KLD is always greater than or equal to zero, ${\rm KL}(P_D||P) \geq 0$, and the KLD becomes zero if and only if two probability distributions are identical.
 Minimization of the KLD over the parameter $\uvector$ is equivalent to the maximum likelihood estimation as a function of $\uvector$.
-We use the gradient method to minimize the KLD over $\uvector$ at the $s$-th update
+We use the gradient method to minimize the KLD over $\uvector$ at the $s$-th update:

 where $\eta$ denotes a learning rate satisfying $0<\eta \ll 1$, $\uvector [s]=\left(J_{12}[s],\cdots, J_{N-1 N}[s], h_1[s],\cdots, h_N[s] \right)^T$ denotes the set of the learning parameter at the $s$-th update, and $\partial / \partial \uvector=\left(\partial/\partial J_{12},\cdots, \partial/\partial J_{N-1 N}, \partial/\partial h_1,\cdots, \partial/\partial h_N \right)^T$ denotes the nabla operator of the parameter $\uvector$.
 By rewriting the derivative in Eq.~(\ref{gradient_method}), we obtain the following expression: